 Starting in 2019, the urge, the yearn, the calling to do more with his music once again grew to the point that something had to be done.
 With the push from Kelly, Paul set the intention to once again give his music life.
 As Paul says, “When you have something that means this much to you, you want to share it.
 It doesn’t feel right to keep it to yourself.
 If it can positively affect others even a fraction as much as it has positively affected me, then that is a powerful gift that I must share.”

 And with that mission in mind, Paul headed back into the studio with Charlotte producer, Jason Scavone, and recorded the EP, By The Way, comprised of three of Atkinson’s originals backed by incredibly talented studio musicians.
 He then went back in the studio in 2020 with Scavone and recorded 14 original songs.
-The first release from these sessions - Welcome to Yourself - was released in early 2021, and more releases are set to come out in late 2021 and 2022.
+The first release from these sessions - Welcome to Yourself - was released in early 2021, and Bring Me Your World was released in March 2022.
+He is back in the studio with Scavone again, working on the next releases as well!

 Paul’s music is at once unique and familiar.
 It’s the subtle poetic lyrics that liken to Van Morrison and Neil Young, the meaning behind the lyrics that one can hear in Bob Marley and Ben Harper, the rhythmic riffs reflective of Dave Matthews and the Grateful Dead, and the introspective, melancholy yearnings of Americana greats like Ryan Adams, Jason Isbell, and Chris Stapleton.
 Paul encompasses a century of music in his tune and a joy and sincerity that can only be found through a song.